Claros

 • Old Smyrna

-Architectural elements from the Temple of Athena, around 600 BC.
+Architectural elements from the Temple of Athena, made of white tufa, around 600 BC.

 Izmir Museum of History and Art.

-Aeolic capitals from the Temple of Athena, carving of tufa, 570 BC.
+Aeolic capitals from the Temple of Athena, carving of white tufa, 570 BC.

 Izmir Museum of History and Art.

-The Archaic Fountain House was built of andesite stones and was thought to have been used continuously until the middle of the 4th century BC.
+Archaic Fountain House, built of andesite stones.
+Belonging to the last quarter of the 7th century BC, it is thought to have been used continuously until the middle of the 4th century BC.
 The reservoir inside the fountain collected water from a small stream flowing to the east of Old Smyrna.

 • New Smyrna